davidmalawey/openLab/organize.md

 - ![divider bins image 1](img/img_dividerBin2.jpg)
 - ![divider bins image 2](img/img_dividerBin3.jpg)

-**Latching Bins**
+## Small Part Bins

+**Latching Bins** or Plano bins hold the small OTS parts arrays.
 These clear, latching boxes store small parts that populate all of the hardware in our designs.
 One bin holds all of the M5 fasteners, another bin for all M2.5 and M3 fasteners, and so on.
 One bin has as many as 50 different unique components.
 The M5 Hardware bin will have the machine screw, washer, and nut all ready to pick at a glance.
 One latching bin should have every different component type but not a huge quantity of any part.
 If the fasteners are sourced in a pack of 100, there maybe overflow from its place in the latching bin.
 Overflow of hardware gets moved to a "storage" position in the larger, opaque divider bins.

 Each latching bin then holds a full category of parts and half of them are stored flat and upright while the remaining ones can hang.
 Vertical hanging is reserved for lighter collections of parts like fuses or plastic retaining clips, so the hanging hooks are not overloaded nor the pegboard hooks.
 Lifting a heavy bin from a hanging position is too likely to cause drops and spills.
 The small type (3500 series) have smaller overall dimensions and they are always hung vertically on a pegboard hook.